fal-works/banker/README.md

 ### Details

+About "Chunk"s:

-An AoSoA consists of multiple Chunks (or SoA: Structure of Arrays).
+- An AoSoA consists of multiple Chunks (or SoA: Structure of Arrays).

-Each chunk has a fixed capacity and contains vector data that are converted from the original `Structure` class, with the same variable names.
+- Each chunk has a fixed capacity and contains vector data that are converted from the original `Structure` class with the same variable names.

 Regarding the user-defined functions:

--	Any static `Void` function with `@:banker.useEntity` metadata is converted to a method which finds a new available entity and sets initial values to it.
+-	Any static `Void` function with `@:banker.useEntity` metadata is converted to a method which finds a new available entity and sets initial values.
 - Any other static `Void` function is converted to an iterator method, which iterates all entities that are currently in use.
 - You should not write `return` explicitly in these functions as the expressions are simply copied into `while` loops.